 The Abuelita’s menu exemplifies just why native New Mexicans, especially those of Hispanic descent, cherish family memories centering around food.
 You’ll find dishes at Abuelitas with which we grew up: dishes you won’t find at most restaurants and even some dishes we experienced only seasonally.
 A Lenten menu includes a number of specials New Mexicans enjoy only during the forty days between Ash Wednesday and Easter.
 Among the most special of these Lenten dishes is torta de huevo con quelites which might be best described as egg fritters or fluffy egg “cakes” marinated in red chile while quelites are spinach.
 This can be a delicious dish and will always trigger the fondest of familial memories.

 During breakfast, lunch and lunch, Abuelita’s large dining room is bustling with activity and with boisterous, happy patrons enjoying their victuals (translation: it’s loud).
 At breakfast, the tinkling of spoons as they stir the house coffee seems almost melodic when it’s not drowned out by conversation.
 Regardless of meal, service isn’t hurried, in part because the wait staff just seems to know everybody–and if they don’t know you, they might by the time your meal is done.
-That’s what dining in a small town restaurant is all about.
+That’s what dining in an independent mom-and-pop restaurant is all about.
 The pace allows you to luxuriate over your coffee or the salsa and chips and because plates are prepared to order, your plates arrive at your table piping hot.
-At the risk of sounding xenophobic, Abuelita’s has not “dumbed down” its chile for tourist tastes, serving chile with the type of piquancy Bernalillo residents like.
+At the risk of sounding xenophobic, Abuelita’s has not “dumbed down” its chile for tourist tastes, serving chile with the type of piquancy Bernalillo and Albuquerque residents like.

 24 January 2014: Hundreds of restaurants throughout the Land of Enchantment pride themselves on breakfast burritos with many of them claiming bragging rights.
 Very few breakfast burritos in New Mexico are as worthy of bragging rights as the calabasitas and egg burrito (two scrambled eggs, diced squash, zucchini and onions) topped with both red and green chile.
 The calabasitas are perfectly al dente, crispy not mushy and very fresh.
 The eggs are fluffy and well seasoned and the tortilla is engorged with ingredients, topped with red and (or) green chile and melted white and yellow Cheddar cheese.